aconley245/f5-bigip-config-compare/README.md

 - Automatically unpacks UCS or QKView files using the `tarfile` module.
 - Extracts and parses the `bigip.conf` file from the archive.
 - Detects discrepancies between virtual servers in the two configuration files.
+- Writes any discrepancies to a time-stamped results file.
 - Handles temporary file cleanup after execution.

 ---